 A Gift Acceptance Policy must be disclosed on IRS Form 990 by completing Schedule M, as well as reporting any non-cash contributions/in-kind gifts. (https://www.irs.gov/pub/irs-pdf/f990sm.pdf)

 Upholding a Gift Acceptance Policy is a best practice for nonprofits.
-You can learn much more about these policies and get guidance to develop your own from the references in the article and these additional resources:
+You can learn much more about these policies and get guidance to develop your own from the references in the article and this additional resource:

 Gift Acceptance Policy Template https://bloomerang.co/resources/templates/gift-acceptance-policy-template/